Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 For AI Engine based designs, a FIR kernel running on the AI Engine is executing its code at the AI Engine clock rate (which 1 GHz for the platform used).
 The maximum throughput of various filter configuration has been benchmarked and can be found on the [Vitis DSP Library Benchmark/QoR page](https://docs.xilinx.com/r/en-US/Vitis_Libraries/dsp/user_guide/L2/benchmark.html).

-For the filter sizes selected in this tutorial, the following AI Engine throughputs were obtained:
+For the filter sizes selected in this tutorial, the following AI Engine throughputs are obtained:

 | Taps | Throughput     |
 |------|----------------|